75lb/find-replace/README.md

 # find-replace

 Replace or remove multiple items in an array.

-The built-in `array.splice()` method only operates on one item at a time and requires you to know its index.
+Similar to the built-in `array.splice()` method with the following difference: `splice` only operates on one item at a time and requires you to know its index. `find-replace` will operate on every item satisfying the find function.

 ## Synopsis